-I’ve made and blogged about gluten-free scones before, and even though I loved that recipe, I’ll admit that those scones are more of a triangular shaped healthy oatmeal cookie than an “true scone”.
+I’ve made and blogged about gluten-free scones before, and even though I loved that recipe, I’ll admit that those scones are more of a triangular-shaped healthy oatmeal cookie than a true scone.
 And by true scone, I’m thinking of a classic British scone: those slightly sweet and rich creations made with cream.
-That’s the type of scone I wanted to make for the Ratio Rally.
+That’s the type of scone I wanted to make here.

 3 parts flour/1 part fat/2 parts liquid